aaranyak/timetabler/README.md

-# timetabler
+# Timetabling software for schools

-Software for generating timetables
+### Probably using genetic algorithms.